 3. Many of our assumptions may need to be reviewed—here.
 (Skip down and begin reading where he talks about assumptions).

-4. One of the best sources available for answers to difficult questions about Mormon history and doctrine is FAIR—here.
+4. One of the best sources available for answers to difficult questions about Mormon history and doctrine is a detailed article that is being written by Sarah Allen—here.

 5. Using the Book of Mormon to navigate problems in church history and doctrine—here.